Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Methods

 To generate initial conditions, we use \texttt{MAGI} \citep{Miki2017:1712.08760v1}, which utilises a distribution-function-based method and supports various density models.
 This method uses Eddington's formula \citep{edding} to produce the distribution function $f$, using the first and second derivative of the volume-density $\rho$ with respect to the system potential. \texttt{MAGI} also offers the option to provide a density profile cut-off radius $r_c$, which uses a complementary-error-based smoother.
 In this work, we use a Plummer profile for the stellar population in a dwarf spheroidal, as these profiles represent well stellar distributions in nearby dwarf galaxies \citep{moskowitz}, and an NFW dark matter halo.

 For the initial masses of the dark matter haloes, we take the estimates from \citet{Read_2019}, who determine pre-infall virial masses through abundance matching with the mean star formation rate.
 We then use the mass-concentration-redshift relation in $\Lambda$CDM of \citet{Ludlow_2016} to obtain the concentration $c$ of the NFW halos\footnote{We take the concentration at z=0 rather than at the redshift of infall as the relation of \citet{Read_2019} is calibrated on inferred halo masses of isolated dwarfs at the present day.
 In any case, the concentration values will change as we use the iteration procedure to determine dark matter halo parameters that best fit the data in Section \ref{sec:dsph_samples}. }.
 The stellar masses for the 5 dwarfs we investigate are taken from \citet{de_Boer_2014}, \citet{de_Boer_2012a}, \citet{de_Boer_2012b}, \citet{Carrera_2002}, and \citet{Aparicio_2001}.
-As for the Plummer profile, we use the data stored within the {\sc GravSphere} framework\footnote{ \url{https://github.com/justinread/gravsphere}} for stellar kinematic and photometric data, which they obtain from observations made by \citet{fornax_stellar}, \citet{ursa_min_stellar}, and \citet{draco_stellar}.
+As for the Plummer profile, we use the photometric data stored within the {\sc GravSphere} framework\footnote{ \url{https://github.com/justinread/gravsphere}} from \citet{carina_photo, koposov_2014} and \citealt{flewelling} (the data selection is described in section 4.2 of \citealt{Read2_2019}).
 Using this data, we fit normalised Plummer mass profiles to obtain the Plummer scale radius $a$, which we input in \texttt{MAGI}.

 We use the virial and tidal radii as the exponential truncation radius for the NFW halo and as the cutoff for the Plummer profile, respectively\footnote{This choice is motivated by the fact that the outermost particles are quickly removed once the dwarf is placed in a Milky Way potential, and therefore this choice allows us to keep the resolution within the dwarf galaxy.}.
 For the tidal radius, we use the derivation in \citet{gal_dyn}: